ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 Although CAS operations provide us with some very nice and useful guarantees, they are just one of the building blocks for lock-free programming.
-If you combine the Atomic Object with a tight loop, you end up with so called `Atom`, which is simply a Reference that allows performing safe operations on it.
+If you combine the Atomic Object with a tight loop, you end up with so-called `Atom`, which is simply a Reference that allows performing safe operations on it.

 Atoms have the following properties: